litestar-org/litestar/docs/topics/deployment/nginx-unit.rst

         To be done

-Start the process, replace `user` by your system user.
+Start the process, replace ``user`` by your system user.

 .. code-block:: sh
+    :caption: Start nginx-unit

     unitd --user <user>

-3. Create a `run.py` file containing the reference of your litestar app
+3. Create a ``run.py`` file containing the reference of your Litestar app

 .. literalinclude:: /examples/todo_app/hello_world.py
     :language: python
     :caption: run.py

 Configuration
 -------------

-Create a file called `unit.json`, put it at the root of the your project
+Create a file called ``unit.json``, put it at the root of the your project

 .. literalinclude:: /examples/deployment/nginx-unit/unit.json
     :language: json